top of page

 The core premise underlying the Mental Wealth Management approach is that inside each of us is a ‘mental wealth account’.

-Sometimes though, we may find ourselves feeling the pressures of life.
-Times when the demands on ourselves are more than we feel we can cope with.
-Now we are becoming OVERDRAWN.
+Other times, we find ourselves feeling the pressures of life.
+Times when there's too much to do, there's a problem you're worrying about, the demands made of us are more than we feel we can cope with.

-Whilst we can do this for a short time, like dipping into an interest free overdraft, it’s certainly not a place to linger.
+Whilst we can function like this for a short time, like dipping into an interest free overdraft, it’s certainly not a place to linger.

-When we feel like this – just as when we notice we have gone into the red financially – we must take action to balance the books.
+When we feel like this – just as when we notice we've gone into the red financially – we must take action and rebalance the books.

 If we don’t manage our outgoings, we will fall into DEBT.
-Finding ourselves without the resources to do what we need or want to do.
+Finding ourselves without the capacity/resources to do what we need or want to.

-Whether financially or mentally, if that happens it is time to seek professional help.
+Whether this happens financially or personally, it is time to seek professional help.

 When you create a budget you: